rhgrant10/Groupy/docs/pages/quickstart.rst

 Mentions
 ^^^^^^^^

-:class:`~groupy.api.attachments.Mentions` are a new type of attachment and have yet to be documented.
+:class:`~groupy.api.attachments.Mentions` are an undocumented type of attachment.
 However, they are simple to understand.
 Mentions capture the details necessary to highlight "@" mentions of members in groups.
 They contain a list of ``loci`` and an equal-sized list of ``user_ids``.

 Assuming Bob's user ID is 1234, the mention of Bob in "Hi @Bob!" would be: